 When you open the fridge the next day, the butter will have hardened and appear much lighter in color.

-4) Use a knife to cut around the outside edges and it usually will “pop” off in a big piece.
+4) Use a knife to cut around the outside edges, which usually will “pop” off in a big piece.

 Run a knife around the edges of the cannabutter to loosen it up